OFS/ofs.github.io/docs/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries.md

 The AFU has the option to consume native packets from the host or interface channels or to instantiate a shim provided by the Platform Interface Manager (PIM) to translate between protocols.

-*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [Workload Developer Guide: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/ofs-2023.3/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach/).*
+*Note: For more information on the Platform Interface Manager and AFU development and testing, refer to the [Workload Developer Guide: OFS for Agilex® 7 PCIe Attach FPGAs](https://ofs.github.io/latest/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach/).*

 ### 2.2 OFS Software Overview

 The responsibility of the OFS kernel drivers is to act as the lowest software layer in the FPGA software stack, providing a minimalist driver implementation between the host software and functionality that has been implemented on the development platform.
 This leaves the implementation of IP-specific software in user-land, not the kernel.
 The OFS software stack also provides a mechanism for interface and feature discovery of FPGA platforms.

 The OPAE SDK is a software framework for managing and accessing programmable accelerators (FPGAs).
 It consists of a collection of libraries and tools to facilitate the development of software applications and accelerators.
-The OPAE SDK resides exclusively in user-space, and can be found on the [OPAE SDK Github](https://github.com/OFS/opae-sdk/releases/tag/2.12.0-4).
+The OPAE SDK resides exclusively in user-space, and can be found on the [OPAE SDK Github](https://github.com/OFS/opae-sdk/releases/tag/2.12.0-5).

 The OFS drivers decompose implemented functionality, including external FIM features such as HSSI, EMIF and SPI, into sets of individual Device Features.
 Each Device Feature has its associated Device Feature Header (DFH), which enables a uniform discovery mechanism by software.
 A set of Device Features are exposed through the host interface in a Device Feature List (DFL).
 The OFS drivers discover and "walk" the Device Features in a Device Feature List and associate each Device Feature with its matching kernel driver.

 In this way the OFS software provides a clean and extensible framework for the creation and integration of additional functionalities and their features.

-*Note: A deeper dive on available SW APIs and programming model is available in the [Software Reference Manual: Open FPGA Stack](/hw/common/reference_manual/ofs_sw/mnl_sw_ofs.md), on [kernel.org](https://docs.kernel.org/fpga/dfl.html?highlight=fpga), and through the [Linux DFL wiki pages](https://github.com/OFS/linux-dfl/wiki).*
+*Note: A deeper dive on available SW APIs and programming model is available in the [Software Reference Manual: Open FPGA Stack], on [kernel.org](https://docs.kernel.org/fpga/dfl.html?highlight=fpga), and through the [Linux DFL wiki pages](https://github.com/OFS/linux-dfl/wiki).*

 ## 3.0 OFS DFL Kernel Drivers